path-network/go-mmproxy/README.md

 This is a Go reimplementation of [mmproxy](https://github.com/cloudflare/mmproxy), created to improve on mmproxy's runtime stability while providing potentially greater performance in terms of connection and packet throughput.

-`go-mmproxy` is a standalone application that unwraps HAProxy's [PROXY protocol](http://www.haproxy.org/download/1.8/doc/proxy-protocol.txt) (also adopted by other projects such as NGINX) so that the TCP connection to the end server comes from client's - instead of proxy server's - IP address and port number.
+`go-mmproxy` is a standalone application that unwraps HAProxy's [PROXY protocol](http://www.haproxy.org/download/1.8/doc/proxy-protocol.txt) (also adopted by other projects such as NGINX) so that the network connection to the end server comes from client's - instead of proxy server's - IP address and port number.
 Because they share basic mechanisms, [Cloudflare's blogpost on mmproxy](https://blog.cloudflare.com/mmproxy-creative-way-of-preserving-client-ips-in-spectrum/) serves as a great write-up on how `go-mmproxy` works under the hood.

 ## Building